Abrahamogbedobor/configure-ad/README.md

 - Creat Domain Controller VM named 'DC-1' (This is the window server 2022).
 Notably: Resource Group, Vnet & Subnet will be created along this stage
 - Creat Client VM named as Client-1 (Window 10)
 - Set Domain Controller's NIC private IP address from dynamic to static

-- STEP2 (Ensuring Connectivity between Client-1 and DC-1):
+STEP2 (Ensuring Connectivity between Client and Domain Controlleer):
-- Login to Client-1 and
+- Login to Client-1 and ping DC-1 IP address using ping -t
+- Login

 <h2>Deployment and Configuration Steps</h2>